 Unlike Sketch, Figma is a free-form vector tool.
 As a result, Figma’s vector networks can diverge in different directions.
 Other design tools use a fixed direction which creates paths in a loop; this makes vectors try to reconnect to the initial spot.
 Vector networks in Figma allow users to design complex structures within one object, using the same properties.
 This feature saves time and makes Figma stand out among competitors.

 The ability to have divergent vector networks might seem like a minor capability.
 However, if you have ever extensively used a design application, you know how frustrating and time-consuming it can be to constantly correct and work around fixed vector paths.

 Using Sketch’s Strengths

-Figma vs Sketch: Final Thoughts
+Figma vs. Sketch: Final Thoughts

-Figma and Sketch are two powerful design tools that any app development team needs, no matter the operating system you are working on.
+Figma and Sketch are two powerful design tools that any app development team needs, no matter what operating system you are working on.
 They are easy to use and help improve your team’s work, making the project pipeline leaner.
 In conclusion, they can be used to build amazing digital products.

 When it comes to choosing the best of them, we believe that collaboration is key as an app development company.
 For the time being, we consider Figma to be better suited for building apps.
 Figma’s easy sharing, collaboration, and prototyping features help teams get work done in smart ways.
 Thanks to this, the app can be easily integrated into Agile-based projects.
 For any app development team, this is very important.

 However, this doesn’t mean that you couldn’t use Sketch successfully to design a stunning application.
 The key is to weigh what aspects are most important to your business.
 For example, you might prefer Sketch to Figma after experimenting with both.
 Do you want to encourage collaboration, or do you want offline access at any time?